mknyszek/rust-libquantum/README.md

 > Bindings for libquantum in Rust

-`rust-libquantum` is a library that provides safe bindings to the libquantum C library, a quantum simulator.
+`rust-libquantum` is a library that provides safe bindings to the libquantum library (v.
+1.1.1) C library, a quantum simulator.

 Like libquantum, rust-libquantum is licensed under GPL-3.0 as it links